-In order to achieve your dream of landing a job in one of the many life science fields, you first must obtain a degree that is relevant to your career choice.
+In order to achieve your dream of landing life scientist jobs among the many life science fields, you first must obtain a degree that is relevant to your career choice.

 Ready to take the first step?
 Talking to a counselor at a university is a great way to get started.
 Career counselors can help guide you and determine the course of study that best suits both your interests and needs.
 Most individuals who choose life science careers start with a bachelor’s degree in biology, chemistry, life science, pharmacy, or computer science and then continue their education by securing a master’s degree with a more specific focus, such as industrial pharmacy or biochemistry.
 Start small, and dream with a career in life science!

 For more information on specific careers in the life sciences, check out some of these great articles: